 Want Alexa to sing along as you wash your hands?
-That’s the idea behind Amazon’s new Smart Soap Dispenser, which connects to Wi-Fi and can be paired with an Alexa-enabled Echo speaker or display.
+That’s the idea behind Amazon’s new Smart Soap DispenserRemove non-product link, which connects to Wi-Fi and can be paired with an Alexa-enabled Echo speaker or display.

 Available for pre-order and slated to ship August 4, the $55 Smart Soap Dispenser looks like your typical liquid soap dispenser, complete with a nozzle that dispenses soap when you hold your hand beneath it.
 The nozzle can release three different amounts of soap, depending on how far down you hold your hand.